chasewnelson/SNPGenie/README.md

 The script **snpgenie\_between\_group.pl** estimates mean *d*<sub>N</sub> and *d*<sub>S</sub> between two or more groups of sequences in FASTA format.
 Designed for use with sequence data that outsizes what can be handled by other software platforms, this script invokes parallelism for codons and bootstrapping, and as a result has one dependency: the <a target="_blank" href="http://search.cpan.org/~dlux/Parallel-ForkManager-0.7.5/ForkManager.pm">**Parallel::ForkManager**</a> module.
 If this isn't already installed, please use CPAN to install it before running the script. <a target="_blank" href="http://www.cpan.org/modules/INSTALL.html">Click here</a> to learn how.

-Just run the script in a directory containing the necessary input files:

-1. **Two or more FASTA files**, each containing a group of aligned sequences which are also aligned to one another across groups (files), ending with a .fa, .fas, or .fasta extension.
+Just run the script in a directory containing **two or more FASTA** files, each containing a group of aligned sequences which are also aligned to one another across groups (files), ending with a .fa, .fas, or .fasta extension.
 In other words, each FASTA file contains one group.
 For example, one might wish to compare sequences of the West Nile Virus 2K gene derived from three different mosquito vector species.
 In such a case, all sequences would first be aligned.
 Next, all sequences from mosquito species 1 would be placed together in one FASTA file; all sequences from mosquito species 2 would be placed in a second FASTA file; and all sequences from mosquito species 3 would be placed in a third FASTA file.

-2. **One GTF file** with CDS data, ending with a .gtf extension.
-See [Gene Transfer Format](#gtf) above for details on GTF format.

-SNPGenie automatically detects both filetype and runs the analysis, and thus requires no arguments:
+SNPGenie automatically detects all FASTA files in the working directory.
+The GTF file (see [Gene Transfer Format](#gtf) for details) must be specified at the command line, along with an optional the number of bootstraps and processes:

-	snpgenie_between_group.pl
+	snpgenie_between_group.pl --gtf_file=<CDS_annotations>.gtf --num_bootstraps=<integer> --procs_per_node=<integer>

 Results files will be generated in the working directory.
 For a detailed explanation of the results, consult the [output descriptions](#output) above (however, note that not all files and columns generated for the within-pool analysis will be present for the within-group analysis).